Skip to content

 graphic-3Service CRM tracks and automates the provisioning and delivery of services.
 These products focus on capturing, documenting and triaging the clients’ needs, then procuring and scheduling resources to address each need.

-These platforms include sophisticated tools including AI, project management, and big data optimization to smooth specialized workflows.
+These platforms include sophisticated tools such as AI, project management, and big data optimization to smooth specialized workflows.
 Such service-side automation focuses on managing the workforce and estimating throughput.
 Most major corporations use a service CRM alongside sales and marketing CRMs.

 Names such as BMC Software, ServiceNow, Attlassian, and Zendesk are at the forefront.